– at this time in my life – please!!”

 Finally, I truly love native wildlife and have witnessed firsthand how domestic animals abuse areas of natural habitat.
 On paddling ventures I’ve noticed folks taking their pets to the lake for “a day in the’wild.”
 The pets claw the boat; crap on the beach, then scamper through the wetlands frightening the native creatures away.
 The owners laugh in amusement – I’ve been there and seen that more than once and it pisses me off as much as someone carrying a glass bottle up a waterfall!

 -but now back to ME!
-“Back off! – I’d have a dog if I really wanted one!!!” .
+I understand that my perspective may be hard for many to understand, but try this “Back off! – I would have a dog if I really wanted one!!!” .

 Personal disclaimer; I reserve the right to find ‘the right’ stray tomorrow – and if it ‘clicks,’ he’ could be in. . . .

 Update 7/2012; Wood-duck houses built and placed this past winter on our lake have been successful, ducklings spotted – knowing how I feel, the wife brings my daughters Irish Setter in as they move to Hawaii – #@&!!?/*&##!!!
-05/2013 – For me, being force-fed a pet at this stage of life totally sucks.
-The dog is awesome by the way, the timing is my issue
+05/2013 – For me, a pet at this stage of life totally sucks.
+Jackson by the way, is an awesome dog; – the timing is my issue